Ronmi/react-promise-visualizer/README.md

 After promise is resolved/rejected, the component is replaced by the new one which represents new state, and container's opacity is setted to 0 after a short period.

-`show()` will return a new promise object.
+`show()` will wrap you promise in a new promise object and returns it.
+The new one logically equals to old one, it does not represents the life cycle or event of visualizer.

+It should be safe to call `show()` multiple times: old one will keep running, your `.then()` will be executed correctly, and only newest one can change the state of visualizer.
+This is done by allocating a numeric identifier for each promise object internally.

 # Available properties

 `Visualizer` accepts three properties:

 - `className`: The css class of the container.
-The container will be a `span`.
+The container will be a `span`. *optional*
-- `provider`: See next section.
+- `provider`: See next section. *required*
-- `duration`: After the promise is resolved/rejected, the visualizer will keep showing for a short period.
-It is controlled by this property.
+- `duration`: How many milliseconds should visualizer keep showing after resolved/rejected. *optional, defaults to 3000*

 # Provider